panglesd/slipshow/docs/examples.rst

 Examples
 ========

-In this page, you'll find a number of examples of "real life" Slipshow presentation.
-This can help in two ways:
+On this page, you'll find a number of examples of "real life" Slipshow presentations.
+They can help in two ways:

-- It can give you an idea of what you can do with Slipshow, especially if you are only used to slides.
+- They can give you an idea of what you can do with Slipshow, especially if you are only used to conventional slides.
-- You can peek at the source to learn how to achieve certain effects, if you don't find them in the doc or want bigger examples.
+- You can peek at the source to learn how to achieve certain effects, if you don't find them in the docs, or want bigger examples.

-I'm the author of some presentations, other are authored by other person who kindly allowed me to list them here.
-Some of them have have the source available, other keep it private.
+I'm the author of some of these presentations, others have been created by other people who kindly allowed me to list them here.
+Some of them have have the source available; others keep it private.

 I will make sure that my own presentations always work with the latest version of Slipshow.
 However, "external" presentations might require an older version of Slipshow.

-Note also that being "real-life" presentation, they were made under time constraints, sometimes using older versions with less features in the language.
-So the code is probably not the cleanest, and that is fine.
+Also note that being "real-life" presentations, they were made under time constraints, sometimes using older Slipshow versions with fewer features, so the code might not be the cleanest, but that is fine for demonstration purposes.

 .. contents::
    :local: